LoggingNewMemory/Project-Raco/FEATURES.md

+# LAST WARNING!
+## DO NOT COMBINE WITH ANY PERFORMANCE MODULE

 If your module is not listed here, you can try to combine it (Ex: SkiaVK / GL Module)

 - App to Control Modes